tabasano/wavseq/tutorial_smml.md

  (g:100) a b c
  (g:70)  a b c
 ```
-first line is played like with a slar. second one will be played by more shorter sounds.
+first line is played like with a slur. second one will be played by more shorter sounds.

 ;; set velocity. max is 127.